RaselJam/TaskManager/README.md

 # Installation :

-This project has been made by Creat-react-app. after cloning , run this code to install all dependencies :
+This project has been made by Creat-react-app.
+Run this code to install all dependencies :
 <code> yarn</code>
 or.
 <code> npm i </code>.